Research

 What we do in our research

-Our research activities focus on the area of learning and personal development in schools and post-secondary institutions.
-Our methodological focus is on the development and validation of diagnostic instruments as well as the development and evaluation of psychological intervention measures.
+Our research activities focus on learning and personal development in schools and higher education institutions.
+From a methodological perspective, they center around the development and validation of diagnostic instruments as well as the development and evaluation of psychological interventions.

 Self-management

-In our research, we view self-management as a combination of all the strategies and activities that individuals use to pursue their goals and materialize their intentions.
-Our particular focus is on emotional, motivational, and volitional control in educational settings and stressful situations.
+In our research, we understand self-management as encompassing all strategies and activities that individuals employ to pursue their goals, and to implement their intentions.
+A particular focus is placed on emotional, motivational, and volitional self-regulation in learning and stressful situations.

-Our research aims to show how teachers at schools and professors in post-secondary institutions can support their students in their personal development, especially beyond common measures of performance and achievement motivation.
-One focus is on the diagnostic competence of teachers and the development of innovative didactic concepts.
+Our work aims to demonstrate how teachers at schools and teaching staff at higher education institutions can support learners in their personal development, beyond performance and achievement motivation.
+One focus is on teachers’ diagnostic competence, as well as on developing innovative teaching concepts for higher education.

 Our projects